eatmyvenom/dotfiles/README.md

 ## Other stuff

-* Screenshots  - flameshot (I can do some scrot scripts soon)
+* Screenshots  - gscreenshot (I can do some bare scrot scripts soon)
 * Music player - ytmdesktop (with some custom css)
 * Visualizer   - cli-visualizer
 * Compositor   - picom